BMD Puppies2024-11-05T07:52:11-07:00

 BUYERS TAKE NOTE:

-Our breeders do not engage in the breeding of mixed breed dogs nor will they sell to those that are or may wish to.
+Our breeders do not engage in the breeding of mixed breed dogs nor will they sell to those that are or may wish to breed mixed breed dogs.

 Our breeders are always happy to talk with you and to answer any questions that you might have.